 While you are studying programming, I'm studying how to play guitar.
 I practice it every day for at least two hours a day.
-I play scales, chords, and arpeggios for an hour at least and then learn music theory, ear training, songs, and anything else I can.
+I play scales, chords, and arpeggios for an hour and then learn music theory, ear training, songs, and anything else I can.
 Some days I study guitar and music for eight hours because I feel like it and it's fun.
 To me repetitive practice is natural and just how to learn something.
 I know that to get good at anything you have to practice every day, even if I suck that day (which is often) or it's difficult.
 Keep trying and eventually it'll be easier and fun.

 As you study this book, and continue with programming, remember that anything worth doing is difficult at first.
 Maybe you are the kind of person who is afraid of failure so you give up at the first sign of difficulty.
 Maybe you never learned self-discipline so you can't do anything that's "boring."
 Maybe you were told that you are "gifted" so you never attempt anything that might make you seem stupid or not a prodigy.
 Maybe you are competitive and unfairly compare yourself to someone like me who's been programming for more than 20 years.

 Whatever your reason for wanting to quit, keep at it.
 Force yourself.
 If you run into a Study Drill you can't do, or a lesson you just do not understand, then skip it and come back to it later.
 Just keep going because with programming there's this very odd thing that happens.
 At first, you will not understand anything.
 It'll be weird, just like with learning any human language.
 You will struggle with words, and not know what symbols are what, and it'll all be very confusing.
 Then one day BANG your brain will snap and you will suddenly "get it."
 If you keep doing the exercises and keep trying to understand them, you will get it.
 You might not be a master coder, but you will at least understand how programming works.